samira-hussein/Work-Life-Wellness-Hub/README.md

 ![Screenshot 2025-01-17 121436](https://github.com/user-attachments/assets/949bcb65-6fe9-4426-8ca7-93943140f805)

 ## Testing
-To ensure the success of the site there was testing and debugging carried out throughout the process.
-This meant that the site is now successfully deployed and has passed testing.
+To ensure the functionality and accessibility of the Mental Health Awareness Webpage, thorough testing and debugging were carried out throughout the development process.
+The site has successfully passed all validation checks and is now fully deployed.

 ## validations